 Latitude 64 Sarek By the Numbers

-The Inbounds flight chart feels close to accurate to me although beyond 200 the Sarek shows some turn.
-I also feel it is closer to 1 fade rather than the 1.5 that Latitude 64 rates it with.
+I feel the Sarek is closer to 1 fade rather than the 1.5 that Latitude 64 rates it with.
 The extra .5 fade shows itself on the long shots where the fade is just strong enough to prevent the Sarek from turning and diving.

 Sarek Putting Notes